-Hornsey Historical Society Bulletin 59 has just been published and contains articles with a wide chronological range, covering aspects of the history of our part of London from the Middle Ages to the present day.
+Hornsey Historical Society Bulletin 59 contains articles with a wide chronological range, covering aspects of the history of our part of London from the Middle Ages to the present day.

 In ‘Medieval Pilgrims, Badges and Holy Wells’, our Chairman, Keith Fawkes, gives an overview of pilgrimage in Medieval England, which narrows down to an account of pilgrim sites in London with particular attention to those in North London, especially Muswell Hill.
-This will also be the subject of the HHS public talk which Keith will give on 8 May to which all are invited.
+This was also the subject of an HHS public talk which Keith gave on 8 May 2018.

 Early maps of Highgate